Best Mouse for Overwatch - The Ultimate Guide

 These things are a matter of preference, so with a game that's as varied as Overwatch it's kind of hard to pin down exactly what would be the perfect OW mouse, if the 'perfect mouse' even exists for any game or genre for that matter.
 What's interesting is that Logitech seems to really know how to please the OW pros.

-Logitech mice have been well-liked by the Overwatch community (and the gaming community as a whole) for well over a decade now, and while some of their past releases had some design cues which landed them firmly in the ‘love it or hate it’ category their most popular mouse, the G Pro Wireless, seems to be an absolute smash hit.
-This mouse currently features in all of our top five lists, so it’s safe to say that this is one of the better gaming mice out there at the moment.
+Logitech mice have been well-liked by the gaming community (and the Overwatch community) for well over a decade now, and while some of their past releases had some design cues which landed them firmly in the 'love it or hate it' category their most popular mouse, the G Pro Wireless, seems to be an absolute smash hit.
+Its 'successor' (the G Pro Wireless is still being sold today), the G Pro X Superlight, is seeing similar success levels.

 While the G Pro Wireless takes the throne Logitech firmly solidifies their grasp over the Overwatch kingdom by taking up most of the other spots in this list.
 So if the pros are to be believed you're good to go if you opt for a Logitech or a Zowie, with the other brands lagging behind by a lot.
 This of course doesn't mean that these other brands aren't worth the trouble : we're just commenting on the numbers before us.

 1. Logitech G Pro Wireless